-According to Senate Bill 1553, an administrator, school resource officer, or school district police officer may refuse to allow a person to enter on or may eject a person from property under the district’s control if:
+In accordance with Senate Bill 1553 and Texas Education Code 37.101, authorized district personnel, including school district police officers, may refuse to allow a person to enter on or may eject a person from property under the district’s control if:

 - The person refuses to leave peaceably on request and the person poses a substantial risk of harm to any person; or